 These accidents often occur when a car turning left fails to see an oncoming motorcycle and turns directly into its path.
-Because there is little protection between the driver and the road, and often riders are completely ejected from their bike, motorcycle riders are more likely to experience severe injuries in a motorcycle crash.
+With little protection between the driver and the road, riders often are completely ejected from their bike, making motorcycle riders more likely to experience severe injuries in a motorcycle crash.

 Like in a car accident, it can be difficult to determine who is at fault in a T-bone motorcycle accident.
 If you have been injured in a T-bone motorcycle accident, contact The Law Offices of Jason E. Taylor for a free consultation.
 We can help you determine who is at fault and file a claim for compensation.

 How Common are T-Bone Accidents in Rock Hill?

 There is no exact data for T-bone accidents in Rock Hill, South Carolina.
 However, according to the South Carolina Department of Motor Vehicles, in 2019, over 2,000 car accidents occurred in South Carolina.

 What to Do After a T-Bone Car Accident in Rock Hill, SC?

 If you are involved in a T-bone accident, it is important to take the following steps: